Wild hand Sabres seventh straight loss

 Jordan Nolan had two goals for the Sabres (5-13-4), who have lost seven games in a row (0-5-2).
 Jack Eichel and Sam Reinhart also scored.

+“I think we just have to start holding guys accountable, start being honest with ourselves and our teammates,” Nolan said.
+“This team hasn’t been too successful the years and it needs to change.
+It’s going to be a long, long season and a few seasons to come if that’s the way it is.”

-Buffalo goalie Chad Johnson allowed three goals on 13 shots and was replaced by Robin Lehner to open the second period.
+Buffalo goaltender Chad Johnson allowed three goals on 13 shots and was replaced by Robin Lehner to open the second period.
 Lehner made 17 saves.

+“Three goals in the first period with how things are going, it’s obviously not good enough,” Johnson said.
+“We’re not in a situation where we can let in three goals in a game, let alone a period.
+I want them all back, to be honest.”

 Eichel opened the scoring 6:55 into the game, swiping the puck into the net from a hard angle for his sixth goal of the season.